-There are four green and black poison dart frogs (Dendrobates auratus); four yellow and blue poison dart frogs (Dendrobates tinctorius); and seven yellow-headed poison dart frogs (Dendrobates leucomelas) at the Zoo.
+There is one green and black poison dart frog (Dendrobates auratus); three yellow and blue poison dart frogs (Dendrobates tinctorius); and six yellow-banded poison dart frogs (Dendrobates leucomelas) at the Zoo.

 International Union for Conservation of Nature (IUCN) Red List status: Least Concern.
 The wild population of these species is not known.
 However, the destruction of rainforest habitat by fires and by humans for farmland has contributed to the decreasing numbers.
 The illegal pet trade has also negatively impacted their existence.

 These species are found only in South America.
 They are poor swimmers and are never found in the water.